Some posts contain compensated links. Please read this disclaimer for more info.

 If You Want To Sunbathe

 Finally, if you simply want to kick back and relax, get a tan and enjoy the summer temperatures (although be warned, they’re hot), you should definitely head south and visit one of the many tourist resorts on the south coast.
 Lapped by the Aegean and Mediterranean, you can choose between Kusadasi (close to Izmir so ideal for a city and beach break), Bodrum (very cosmopolitan and has a beautiful castle) Gumbet (party central), Icmeler (beautiful), Marmaris (a bit of everything), Alanya, Side, the list goes on.
+Not to mention, these cities along the southern coast are perfect for day tripping in Greece!

 As you can see, there really is something for everyone in Turkey!